 Tomás MacConmara, oral historian and co-ordinator of Cuimhneamh, pesented an illustrated talk on the oral history gathered by the group in the Scariff area.
 A large crowd of Festival goers attended the lecture, which was also addressed by Cuimhneamh's Cathaoirleach, Cllr.
 Pat Hayes.

 Cuimhneamh an Chláir (Memories of Clare) was formed by a group of volunteers in February 2009.
 We are an independent and voluntary group that digitally record, archive and share the memories, folklore, traditions and oral history of county Clare, through interviews with the county's oldest citizens.
 We have trained and mobilised 50 volunteers referred to as Cuairteoirí, from across County Clare to help in this process.
 We are proud to have now conducted hundreds of interviews all accross our county with the wonderful older people of Clare.

 Kindly Grant Aided by Clare County Council for the generation of a publicly accessible oral history archive

 Our work has been been awarded/nominated for the following awards:

-From January 2010 to January 2014, we have documented the life stories, memories and folklore of over 530 of Clare's oldest citizens, amounting to over 580 recordings and almost 1,900 hours of audio with people aged 65 – 106 (fourteen over the age of 100).
-In total, over 100 of those recorded have since passed away.
+We have documented the life stories, memories and folklore of hundreds of Clare's oldest citizens with people aged 65 – 106 (fourteen over the age of 100).
+In total, over 110 of those recorded have since passed away.